Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Ole Miss and its opponents have gone over the current 68.5-point total in three of seven games (42.9%) this season.
+- Ole Miss and its opponents have gone over the current 67.5-point total in three of seven games (42.9%) this season.

-- The combined points per game average of the two teams, 76.5, is 8.0 points more than Saturday's over/under.
+- Saturday's total is nine points lower than the two team's combined 76.5 points per game average.

-- These two squads combine to surrender 46.4 points per game, 22.1 fewer than this contest's over/under.
+- These two squads combine to allow 46.4 points per game, 21.1 fewer than this contest's over/under.

-- The Rebels and their opponents have scored an average of 74.2 points per game in 2021, 5.7 more than Saturday's total.
+- Rebels games this season feature an average total of 74.2 points, a number 6.7 points higher than Saturday's over/under.

+- The 56.3 PPG average total in Flames games this season is 11.2 points fewer than this game's over/under.

 Ole Miss Stats and Trends

-- Ole Miss has played eight games, with four wins against the spread.
+- In Ole Miss' eight games this year, it has four wins against the spread.

-- The Rebels have been favored by 9.5 points or more two times this season and have covered the spread in all of them.
+- The Rebels have always covered the spread this season when favored by 9.5 points or more.

-- Ole Miss has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Ole Miss' games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- When Ole Miss records more than 17.8 points, it is 4-3 against the spread and 6-2 overall.
+- Ole Miss is 4-3 against the spread and 6-2 overall in games when it puts up more than 17.8 points.

-- When Ole Miss piles up over 300.0 yards, the team is 4-2 against the spread and 6-1 overall.
+- When Ole Miss totals over 300 yards, the team is 4-2 against the spread and 6-1 overall.

 - This year, the Rebels have six turnovers, four fewer than the Flames have takeaways (10).